-Second, medium- to long-term inflation expectations have remained in a weakening phase, although some indicators show an uptrend in such expectations, after having hit bottom around summer 2016.
-As for the outlook, medium- to long-term inflation expectations are likely to follow an increasing trend and gradually converge to around 2 percent on the back of the following: (1) in terms of the adaptive component, developments mainly in import prices are expected to push up the observed inflation rate for the time being, and firms' stance is likely to gradually shift toward raising wages and prices thereafter with the improvement in the output gap, and (2) in terms of the forward-looking component, the Bank will pursue monetary easing through its strong commitment to achieving the price stability target.
+The background to these projections is as follows.
+First, medium- to long-term inflation expectations have remained in a weakening phase.
+Various market indicators and survey results indicate that medium- to long-term inflation expectations have not yet picked up clearly on the whole, although some of them show a rise in such expectations.
+As for the outlook, however, because of the following two factors, medium- to long-term inflation expectations are likely to follow an increasing trend and gradually converge to around 2 percent: (1) in terms of the adaptive component, the observed inflation rate is expected to rise as the output gap improves, also backed in part by developments in energy prices, and (2) in terms of the forward-looking component, the Bank will pursue monetary easing through its strong commitment to achieving the price stability target.